ensemble-ai/exercise-2-camera-control-HansonKLau/README.md

 #####

-draw_camera_logic has been made into a static variable so toggling this will toggle it for every camera.
+# <code style="color : green">draw_camera_logic has been made into a static variable so toggling this will toggle it for every camera.  </code>
-(ex: if you turn it off, it will be off for all cameras, if you turn it on it will be on for all cameras).
+# <code style="color : green">(ex: if you turn it off, it will be off for all cameras, if you turn it on it will be on for all cameras). </code>

 #####